Warren H. Hayes: Life

 After Hayes' death his architectural business was purchased by Frederick H. Heath, who began his architectural studies in Hayes office and who worked as a draftsman and designer for Hayes for ten years.
-Heath went on to a very distinguished career and designed hundreds of buildings in the Tacoma, Washington area.
+Heath designed hundreds of buildings in the Tacoma, Washington area.

 Church architecture

 In 1997, Ronald Ramsay, then Associate Professor at North Dakota State University, visited the Presbyterian Historical Society and studied various annual reports of the Board of Church Erection for the Presbyterian Church U.S.A. and reported a list of Hayes designs to the Hayes Research Project that included nine designs and renderings by Warren H. Hayes, as follows: